unstoppabledomains/docs/src/domain-registry-essentials/records-reference.md

 Developers may also set custom records for the domains.
 Domain records are stored as a key-value dictionary by `Resolvers` and are not validated on the smart-contract level.
 For more details, read [Architecture Overview](architecture-overview.md#resolver) and [Managing Domain Records](../managing-domains/managing-domain-records.md).

+{% hint style="info" %}
+A list of keys supported by Unstoppable Domains can be found in [reference json file](https://github.com/unstoppabledomains/dot-crypto/blob/master/src/supported-keys/supported-keys.json)
+{% endhint %}

 ## Cryptocurrency payments

 For information about crypto payments, see [Managing Domain Records - Cryptocurrency Payment Records](../managing-domains/managing-domain-records.md#crypto-payment-records).